EOEPCA/deployment-guide/docs/building-blocks/oapip-engine.md

     Toil supports several batch schedulers: [HTCondor](https://research.cs.wisc.edu/htcondor/), [Slurm](https://www.schedmd.com/), [PBS/Torque/PBS Pro](#TODO) [LSF](https://en.wikipedia.org/wiki/Platform_LSF), and [Grid Engine](http://www.univa.com/oracle).

-    #### Setting up a Local HTCondor (Development/Testing Only)
+    ???+ note "Setting up a Local HTCondor (Development/Testing Only)"

         > **Warning:** This setup is for development and testing purposes only.
 Do not use this in production - use your organisation's HPC infrastructure instead.

         If you don't have access to an HPC cluster and want to test the Toil integration locally, you can install [MiniHTCondor](https://htcondor.org/), a single-node HTCondor package designed for testing.

         **Install HTCondor using the official script:**
         ```bash
         # Download and run the HTCondor installer (installs minicondor by default)
         curl -fsSL https://get.htcondor.org | sudo /bin/bash -s -- --no-dry-run

         # Verify HTCondor is running
         condor_status
         ```

         You should see output showing your local machine as a condor slot.
 If `condor_status` returns an error, check that the condor service is running:
         ```bash
         sudo systemctl status condor
         ```

         **Configure Docker for HTCondor jobs:**

         HTCondor needs to run containers for CWL workflows.
 Add your user to the docker group and create a wrapper to mount `/etc/hosts` for DNS resolution:

         ```bash
         # Add your user to the docker group
         sudo usermod -a -G docker $USER

         # Create a docker wrapper for DNS resolution in containers
         sudo tee /usr/local/bin/docker > /dev/null << 'EOF'
         #!/usr/bin/python3
         import sys, os
         n = sys.argv
         n[0] = "/usr/bin/docker"
         if "run" in n:
             n.insert(n.index("run") + 1, "-v=/etc/hosts:/etc/hosts:ro")
         os.execv(n[0], n)
         EOF
         sudo chmod +x /usr/local/bin/docker

         # Log out and back in for the docker group change to take effect
         ```

         After logging back in, verify HTCondor can see your machine:
         ```bash
         condor_status
         ```

     #### Setting up Toil WES